valensh1/Wall-Street-Game/README.md

 Good day trading stocks
 ![How To Use](Images/Screenshot3.png?raw=true "Good stock market day")

 4. Click Hedge Positions & Take Day Off button when you want to stop your turn when you fear that the next trading day could be a disaster and set your portfolio back or you may encounter an unlucky health problem.
-You would want to choose this option when you have a healthy cash balance and hope that the competing player may lose all his money before you.
+You would want to choose this option when you have a healthy cash balance and hope that the competing player may lose all his money first.
 ![How To Use](Images/Screenshot4.png?raw=true "Click hedge positions & take day off button")

 5. Winner is the first to reach 1 million dollars or when the other player loses all their money